 Imagine all the rooms you can decorate and gifts you can give with a big Sansevieria collection like this by plant_momma?

-Snake Plant care tip 1: Does Sansevieria need sun?
+Snake Plant care tip 1: Does Sansevieria need direct sunlight?
 How much light do Snake plants need?

 Although snake plants can tolerate full sun and low light, bright shade or a little morning / evening sun is best for a snake plant.
 Sansevieria can get sunburn in hot noon sun.